DallanQ/tiny_towns/Manual.md

 Assign 1 player to be the Mayor, who will draw Resource cards to determine which resource all players will place.

+### Gameplay (page 6)

-gameplay Shuffle the 15 Resource cards to form a draw pile, and discard the top 5 cards face-down to a discard pile.
+Shuffle the 15 Resource cards to form a draw pile, and discard the top 5 cards face-down to a discard pile.

 1. The Mayor starts the game by drawing the top Resource card from the draw pile and placing it face-up on the table.
 Players must place the resource shown on the card in their town.